sandialabs/pecos/documentation/timeseries.rst

 The :class:`~pecos.monitoring.PerformanceMonitoring` class in Pecos is the base class used to define the quality control analysis.
 Pecos functions are also individually wrapped and can be accessed as such.
-To get started using classes, create an instance of the PerformanceMonitoring class.
+To get started using the base class, create an instance of the PerformanceMonitoring class.

 .. doctest::